joomlatools/joomlatools-console/README.md

 The `type` of extension that gets registered is based on the first 4 characters of the extension argument you pass in.

-This command registers an extension of the 'module' type:
+This command registers an extension of the 'plugin' type:

-    joomla extension:register testsite mod_awesome
+    joomla extension:register testsite plg_awesome

 Here are the mappings: